-In 1980 Ed Goodman PhD and Alan Griffin PhD worked with Harold Crasilneck PhD to establish the North Texas Society of Clinical Hypnosis (NTSCH.)
+In 1980 Ed Goodman PhD and Alan Griffin PhD worked with Harold Crasilneck PhD to establish the Dallas Society of Clinical Hypnosis (It was changed to North Texas Society of Clinical Hypnosis, NTSCH in 1991).
 The organization was developed to educate local health professionals on how to integrate hypnosis into their practices.

 The NTSCH was founded as a local component of the national group, the American Society of Clinical Hypnosis (ASCH), and conceived to uphold the high standards provided by that professional group.